gvaldez81/semitki/README.md

 should be accesable by an HTTP server.
 When running with docker-compose `dist` gets mounted in the path `/usr/share/nginx/html` within the web container.

+Some grunt tasks have both `development` and `production` targets, the default is to execute development targets.

 #### Adding new bower components